dicksonleong/GagBook/README.md

 License
 ---------

-GagBook - A 9GAG app for MeeGo Harmattan
+GagBook - A 9GAG app for MeeGo Harmattan and Symbian^3

 Copyright (C) 2012 Dickson Leong